 Your privacy is central

-At Nebula Genomics, we believe that learning about how your genome encodes information about your health, personality, and ancestry can be invaluable, but we are also aware of the privacy risks.
-Therefore, we are building the first privacy-focused personal genomics service.
-We eliminate personal genomics companies as middlemen between data owners (i.e. customers) and data buyers (i.e. third parties) so that you can be compensated if you choose to share your data.
-You can read more about the importance of DNA privacy here.
+While learning about your genetic code can be invaluable, there are clear privacy risks that we address at Nebula Genomics.
+In fact, we are building the first privacy-focused personal genomics service.
+We eliminate the middlemen so that you can be compensated if you choose to share your data.
+You can read more about the importance of DNA privacy to us here.

 |DNA Testing Method||Microarray-based genotyping||Whole-Genome Sequencing (30x coverage)|